aprateepQC/MyWikiTest/README.md

 ### User Privacy ###

 #### Privacy Notification ####
 Quantcast believes in informing users of how their data is being used.
 We recommend that you disclose in your privacy policy that you use Quantcast to understand your audiences.
-You may link to Quantcast's privacy policy [here](https://www.quantcast.com/privacy).
+You may link to Quantcast's privacy policy: [https://www.quantcast.com/privacy](https://www.quantcast.com/privacy).

 #### User Opt-Out ####
 You can give users the option to opt out of Quantcast Measure by providing access to the Quantcast Measure Opt-Out dialog.
 This should be accomplished with a button or a table view cell (if your options are based on a grouped table view) in your app's options view with the title "Measurement Options" or "Privacy".
 When a user taps the button you provide, call the Quantcast’s Opt-Out dialog using the following method: